The Essential Guide to Bail and Personal Bonds in Singapore

 The police or court may impose other conditions on top of these requirements as they deem necessary when releasing the accused on bail or personal bond.

 An example of such an extra condition would be the requirement for the electronic monitoring of the accused’s whereabouts.
 The imposing of electronic monitoring is only compulsory if the prosecution applies to the police or the court to request for this.

 Bail decisions technically cannot be “appealed”.

-However, the accused can still apply to the High Court by way of criminal motion to have the bail amount or conditions varied if:
+However, the accused can still apply to the General Division of the High Court by way of criminal motion to have the bail amount or conditions varied if:

 - There has been a material change of circumstances; or

 - New facts have come to light after the decision on bail was made.

 For more information, read our article on criminal motions in Singapore.

 Accused persons who jump bail can be arrested without a warrant.

 The bond amount will also be forfeited to the extent that it relates to them.
 For example, accused persons who were released on personal bond will have their entire bond amount forfeited as it was solely put up by themselves.